 If you have just arrived to Estonia this information may help you to get to know some of the local customs.

 Meeting first time.
 When introduced to someone, Estonians usually shake hands.
-Even when you have met people before this will do, it helps to follow their lead.
+They will do so even when you have met people before.
+It helps to follow their lead.

 Giving Flowers.
 Estonians like to give flowers at every occasion: birthdays, visits, mother’s day, weddings – any occasion is suitable for giving flowers!
 It is very important to unwrap the flowers before handing them over.